 In 2008, Pari’s family started a chain of restaurants, Papaya Bay Banning.
 “I dropped everything to work full-time for my mom’s business,” Pari said.
 A few years later, due to the unstable economy, two of the three restaurants went bankrupt and once again, Pari was at a loss.

 “I realized how stupid I was… I realized how much I don't know about life and how things operate,” Pari said.
 Surprisingly, the restaurant industry did spark interest in an unexpected field.
 “The restaurant industry unveiled my curiosity for science... and I decided to challenge myself to return to college, ” Pari said.

 In fall of 2011, With the bankruptcy and lack of education as his motivation, Pari worked hard to pull himself together and put his full focus on succeeding in college.
 “I thought I was going to perform terribly, but I proved myself wrong,” Pari said.

-Pari, now a bioengineering major, has earned a place on the President’s List twice, became a member of the Phi Theta Kappa honor society, and was awarded the Genentech-Osher scholarship, which provides a $500 scholarship every semester.
+Pari majored and earned a place on the President’s List twice, became a member of the Phi Theta Kappa honor society, and was awarded the Genentech-Osher scholarship, which provides a $500 scholarship every semester.

 “I was literally dragged by my wife and Diane Danielewicz of the Scholarship Office to apply for the scholarship,” Pari shares.
 “I almost fell off my bed when I saw the email that I was chosen!”